We provide trusted and independent expert analysis for software in the medical device and Health IT industries.

 - FDA-Regulated Medical Devices: We have managed and implemented the software development and compliance program for FDA-regulated medical devices.
 Our experience with the FDA 510(k) Pre-Market Application (PMA) process, Quality System Regulations (QSR), 21 CFR Part 820, and other regulatory requirements adds value to our clients in the medical device industry.

 - EMR and EHR Systems: Our experts know the medical office software industry, and the changing environment in which it operates.
 Electronic Medical Record (EMR) and Electronic Health Record (EHR) systems are seeing maximum adoption while also dealing with the changes brought about by the Afforable Care Act (ACA) and Meaningful Use.
 We understand the software used in all aspects of the provider/patient/practice interaction, from front-office clerical and scheduling, to doctor-patient encounters, to billing and claims management.
+Our recent work for major EHR vendors, hospitals, the ONC and the Office of Inspector General (OIG) regarding patient safety have been at the forefront of this complex and important industry.

 - Health Information Exchanges: The Health Information Technology for Economic and Clinical Health (HITECH) Act establishes the general goal of building national standards for exchange of healthcare information.
 Initiatives to reach these goals are being developed and rolled out by the Office of the National Coordinator for Health Information Technology’s (ONC) Office of Science & Technology (OST).